isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2023-04-12-post-Driving The Next Frontier In Cancer Treatments.md

 Chng elaborates.</p>
 <p><strong>Looking to precision medicine for cancer prediction</strong>
 </p>
-<p><a href="https://www.stcc.sg/mirxes-strengthens-global-fight-against-cancer-with-launch-of-worlds-first-research-project-for-a-multi-cancer-screening-test-using-microrna-and-multi-omics-technology/" rel="noopener noreferrer nofollow" target="_blank">“Project CADENCE (CAncer Detected Early caN be CurEd)</a>&nbsp;is
+<p>"<a href="https://www.stcc.sg/mirxes-strengthens-global-fight-against-cancer-with-launch-of-worlds-first-research-project-for-a-multi-cancer-screening-test-using-microrna-and-multi-omics-technology/" rel="noopener noreferrer nofollow" target="_blank">Project CADENCE (CAncer Detected Early caN be CurEd)</a>&nbsp;is
 another STCC milestone that has the potential to transform how care is delivered to cancer patients in Singapore.
 Through applying the microRNA (miRNA) and DNA methylation biomarkers detection technology of our partner—MiRXES—to